 CPU: 1000 Mhz.

 Memory: 512 Mb.

-Disk space: 30 Mb for installation plus 1-5 Mb for monitoring project saving.
+Disk space: 30 Mb for the installation plus 1-5 Mb for the monitoring project.

 Operating system: Windows 2000 / Windows 2000 Server.

 |Internet sensors||Appropriate protocol support and deployed TCP port availability|

 |Windows sensors||Windows NT4 / 2000 / XP Pro / Vista / 2000 Server / 2003 Server / 2008 Server / Windows 7; administrator rights; ipc$, admin$ resources|

 |System efficiency||RPC protocol, open TCP port 135, "Windows management Instrumentation" (WMI) service|

 |File sensors||NetBIOS and SMB protocols, open TCP ports 139 and 445|